Understanding the Creator Economy

 Affiliate influencer relationships often work just like ambassadorships.
 Many brands use these terms interchangeably.

 But these influencers work solely on commissions.
-That creator’s online presence offers higher returns for brands because influencers have a stronger connection to their audience than do traditional affiliates.
+That content creator’s online presence offers higher returns for brands because influencers have a stronger connection to their audience than do traditional affiliates.

 Another category of influencers are those influential customers that are avid brand fans.
 Many brands establish communities of customer advocates who connect with one another around shared interests and brand-sponsored activities.